lz356/intelcamp_S2S/README.md

 ## Interview Procedures

 1. Install Python environment correclty and run the Jupyter Notebook S2S/S2S_Using_Synthetic_Data_Interview.ipynb
-2. Answer the following question: 2.1 What does this code trying to do?
-2.2 What can you do to improve the model accuracy?
+2. Answer the following question: 2.1 Please describe the mechanism of the algorithm and steps of the code.
+2.2 How does the code deal with model uncertainties?
+2.3 What can you do to improve the model accuracy?
-3. Coding Task 1: Modify the model parameter to achieve higher accuracy
+3. Coding Task 1: Modify/Tune the model parameter to achieve higher accuracy
-4. Coding Task 2: Find another machine learning algorithm and compare its performance with S2S model.
+4. Coding Task 2: Find another machine learning algorithm and compare its performance with this model.
 5. Write a short summary of your understanding of this code and what you learned from this practice

 Follow the procedures above and save it as a new file named "S2S_Using_Synthetic_Data_Interview_Your Name.ipnyb".
 Send it back to Dr. Liang Zhang at liangzhang1@arizona.edu before deadline.